Sami482005/Patient-Medical-Records/ReadMe.md

 ### View
 Includes all the frames created in Java that will represent the interface that the User uses to interact with the database.

-#### Plans for the View in Mind:
-We create a main page that asks the User if he is a patient, or a Doctor.
-This Program is created for only one Hospital so we can design the entire interface customized for only one hospital.
-After the user chooses which one they are, the have the option to either sign up or login.
-(Default logging in behavior) If they want to sign up they need to fill out the information needed to fill all the attributes needed in their database.

 ###### If they are a patient:
 They can book an appointment or they can simply look at the prescription, lab radiology and surgery reports.
 ###### If they are a doctor:
 They can see their schedule, they can adjust it (saying I am free for this hour or I am not free this hour)

 ### Control
 Includes all the control and coordination between the model and view.

 ### Model
 Includes all the internal information representation.

 ## Some things to know
 **Statement** class is used to write different queries